Kedarnath: History

-According to the hagiographies based on Madhava's Sankshepa-Shankara-Vijaya, the 8th century philosopher Adi Shankaracharya died near the Kedarnath mountains; although other hagiographies, based on Anandagiri's Prachina-Shankara-Vijaya, state that he died at Kanchipuram.
+The Acharyas rebuilt the Kedarnath temple in Uttarakhand under the guidance of Adi Shankaracharya.
+According to the hagiographies based on Madhava's Sankshepa-Shankara-Vijaya, the 8th-century philosopher Adi Shankaracharya died near the Kedarnath mountains; although other hagiographies, based on Anandagiri's Prachina-Shankara-Vijaya, state that he died at Kanchipuram.
 The ruins of a monument marking the purported resting place of Adi Shankaracharya are located at Kedarnath.
-Kedarnath was definitely a prominent pilgrimage centre by the 12th century when it is mentioned in Kritya-kalpataru written by the Gahadavala minister Bhatta Lakshmidhara.
+Kedarnath was a prominent pilgrimage centre by the 12th century when it is mentioned in Kritya-kalpataru written by the Gahadavala minister Bhatta Lakshmidhara.

 Location

 Kedarnath is located at a distance of 223 km from Rishikesh in Uttarakhand and close to the source of the Mandakini River at the height of 3583 m above sea level.
-The township is built on a barren stretch of land on the shores of Mandakini river.
-The surrounding scenery of the Himalayas and green pastures makes it a very attractive place for pilgrimage and trekking.
-Behind the town and the Kedarnath Temple, stands the majestic Kedarnath peak at 6940 m, the Kedar Dome at 6831 m and other peaks of the range.
+The township is built on a barren stretch of land on the shores of Mandakini River.
+Behind the town and the Kedarnath Temple, stands Kedarnath peak at 6940 m, the Kedar Dome at 6831 m and other peaks of the range.

 Demographics

 As of the 2011 India census, Kedarnath has a population of 830.
 Males constitute 99% of the population and females 1%.
 Kedarnath has an average literacy rate of 63%: male literacy is 63%, and female literacy is 36%.
 Out of total population, 604 were engaged in work or business activity.
 Of this 601 were males while 3 were females.
-Kedarnath, none of the population is under six years of age.
-The floating population from May to October every year is more than 5000 per day with the pilgrim influx rising upto 10 lacs (1 million) in 2022.
+In Kedarnath, none of the population is under six years of age.
+The floating population from May to October every year is more than 5000 per day with the pilgrim influx rising up to 10 lakhs in 2022.